Cadasta/react-arcgis/README.md

     // this will only render the 'Yes' element if `isLoaded == true`, otherwised rendering the 'Nope' element { isLoaded ? <h2>Yes!</h2> : <h2>Nope!</h2> }
     ```
+`if` and `if/else` statements are actually valid within React, however this codebase has an established pattern of using the above instead.